GFDRR/opendri-website/wp-content/plugins/wordpress-php-info/readme.txt

 === WordPress phpinfo() ===
 Contributors: MrFlannagan
 Plugin URI: https://whoischris.com/
-Tags: simple, php, admin, phpinfo, debugging, configuration, server, support, troubleshooting, email, version Requires at least: 3.2.0
+Tags: simple, php, admin, phpinfo, debugging, configuration, server, support, troubleshooting, email, version, copy Requires at least: 4.0.0
-Tested up to: 4.8
+Tested up to: 4.9.1
-Stable tag: 16.2
+Stable tag: 16.3

 It's important for a non technical administrator to be able to diagnose server related problems in WordPress and email the information through this plugin.